petergridge/Irrigation-V5/readme_new.md

 You can disable a program or zone.
 - If the program is disabled it will not run when the scheduled
 - If a zone is disabled it will not run when the rest of the schedule executes.
-However when triggered manually from the interface the entire program will run.
+However, when triggered manually from the interface the entire program will run.

 ### Impact of sensors
-A number of sensors can be defined
+Several sensors can be defined
 - A rain sensor can be defined on each zone if active this will prevent the zone activating when executed via the schedule when it is active.
-It will run if actioned manually.
+It will run when zone/program is run manually.
 - Water source or well sensor, if inactive it will prevent any activation and stop running zones after a 5 second delay.
-- Controller monitor, this monitors the avaialability of the controller hardware and prevents the program starting if inactive.
+- Controller monitor, this monitors the availability of the controller hardware and prevents the program starting if inactive.
-- Adjustment, this sensor is expected to provide a factor greater than or equal to 0, this is a multipler applied to the watering time/volume.
+- Adjustment, this sensor is expected to provide a factor greater than or equal to 0, this is a multiplier applied to the watering time/volume.
 Use this to adjust the amount of water applied less on rainy days more on hot days.
+Will default to a value of 1 will run when zone/program is run manually.

 ### Time v Volume
 Watering can be controlled using time or if you have a calibrated flow sensor by volume.